Adam Podlesh

-Adam Podlesh (born August 11, 1983) is a former American football punter.
+Adam Podlesh (born August 11, 1983) is an American former professional football player who was a punter in the National Football League (NFL).
 He played college football for the Maryland Terrapins, and is the only player in school history to be on the All-Atlantic Coast Conference team for four years.
 His punting average of 43.1 yards ranks second in school history.
-He played for the Jacksonville Jaguars and Chicago Bears in his professional career.
+He also played for the Jacksonville Jaguars and Chicago Bears of the NFL.

 Early life

-High school football career

 Podlesh, who is Jewish, is a graduate of Pittsford Sutherland High School in Pittsford, New York and is a three-time letterman in football.
 Podlesh also played defense and offense for Pittsford Sutherland.
 On defense, he recorded 92 tackles and five sacks.
 On offense, he recorded 638 rushing yards and nine touchdowns.

-Track and field

 Podlesh was also a standout athlete for the Pittsford Sutherland High School track team.
 He posted the fastest 200 metres and 400 metres times in New York state in his junior year, with times of 21.58 seconds and 50.5 seconds, respectively.
 He also ran the third leg of the state title-winning 4 x 100 metres relay team in 2000.